JackDaniells/csv-parser/README.md

 #### `TableColumnSchema`

-this object is responsible for mapping the name of the column, if it is required, unique and the list of possible synonymous words to find during column standardization.
+This struct is responsible for mapping the name of the column, if it is required, unique and the list of possible synonymous words to find as header name during column standardization.
 ```go
 type TableColumnSchema struct {
     Name          string